Mitzi Shore, whose club was a comedy mecca, dies at 87 - Red Deer Advocate

 “I love you Mitzi Shore,” Whitney Cummings tweeted.
 “Thank you for giving me a family and a home.”

-“Mitzi Shore made an indelible mark on comedy and my brain,” tweeted Marc Maron, who worked as a doorman at the club before taking the stage there.
+“Mitzi Shore made an indelible mark on comedy and my brain,” tweeted Marc Maron.

-The doorman job was a famous entryway into comedy for aspiring stand-ups, including Jim Carrey, which Patton Oswalt acknowledged in his tribute.
+Maron, Carrey and many other future stars started out as doormen at the club, a coveted entryway into comedy for stand-ups with thin resumes, which Patton Oswalt acknowledged in his tribute.

 “RIP Mitzi Shore,” Oswalt tweeted.
 “I should’ve taken the doorman job when you offered it to me.”